DINING

 Tanaka Farm

-This farm practices ‘jika saishu’ (saving their own seeds) and cultivates rice and a wide variety of vegetables using traditional farming methods.
-In addition to using homemade compost, they employ reduced chemical fertilizer cultivation, using chemical fertilizers as little as possible, to grow safe and secure vegetables.
+They adopt ‘self-harvesting’ of seeds and cultivate rice and various vegetables using traditional farming methods.
+In addition to homemade compost, they use minimal chemical fertilizers, implementing reduced chemical fertilizer cultivation to produce safe and secure vegetables.

 speciality